 Atkinson, Matthew D. and Anthony Fowler.
 2014.
 Social Capital and Voter Turnout: Evidence from Saint's Day Fiestas in Mexico.
 British Journal of Political Science 44(1):41-59.
 Replication Data.

 Enos, Ryan D. and Anthony Fowler.
-Forthcoming.
+2014.
 Pivotality and Turnout: Evidence from a Field Experiment in the Aftermath of a Tied Election.
 Political Science Research and Methods 2(2):309-319.
 Replication Data.

 Fowler, Anthony.
 2013.
 Electoral and Policy Consequences of Voter Turnout: Evidence from Compulsory Voting in Australia.
 Quarterly Journal of Political Science 8(2):159-182.
 Replication Data.